Cornell University

 DESCRIPTION: What drives the development of social cognitive skills such as language, theory of mind, and empathy?
 To what extent do these capacities constitute isolable ‘modules,’ or how might they emerge from more elementary neural properties?
 How can understanding what goes wrong during autistic development teach us about what goes right during normal development, and about how neural and cognitive development intertwine?
 This seminar covers current psychological and neurobiological theories of autism, emphasising written analysis and critical review of the primary research literature.
 Specific topics will be selected to match students’ interests, and each student will develop and orally defend a research proposal on an open question in the neuroscience of autism or related developmental disorders.

-PRACTICUM: An optional practicum in autism therapy will be offered via the Racker Centers, organised as an HD 402 section and limited to six students.
+PRACTICUM IN BEHAVIOURAL THERAPY FOR AUTISM: An optional practicum in autism therapy will be offered in cooperation with the Racker Centers, organised as an HD 402 section and limited to six students.
 The purpose of this practicum is to give training and experience working with preschoolers with autism, using the educational methods and principles of Applied Behaviour Analysis (ABA).
 The practicum is intended to complement the student’s coursework and to enrich the preschool programme’s staffing pattern.
 No previous work experience is required; students will receive training.
 Responsibilities include working directly with preschoolers with autism one-on-one and in small groups, facilitating the children’s participation in group activities, recording and analysing single-subject data, organising instructional materials, and participating in team meetings.
 Students will be assigned to either the Franziska Racker Centers’ Ithaca location (7 miles from MVR Hall) or Cortland location (17 miles from MVR Hall).

 ASSIGNMENTS:

-B: The ideas are there, but held back by some flaws in written or oral presentation.
-Questions and methods are interesting but perhaps not optimal or not completely understood in the details.
-Oral presentation contains some minor flaws of organisation or presentation.
+B: The ideas are there, perhaps held back by a few flaws in written or oral presentation.
+Questions and methods are interesting but perhaps not optimal or not completely understood in absolutely every detail.
+Oral presentation may contain some minor flaws of organisation or presentation.
+In general, the student demonstrates active insight and engagement with the subject, although ideas and criticisms might not always come in huge numbers or might not always be supported with specifics and with ironclad arguments.

 D: Background information is significantly incomplete.
 Aims and hypotheses are not enunciated.
 Methods are unsound.